 Competition was another issue on CEOs’ minds: 59% said that organisations will increasingly compete in new sectors other than their own over the next three years.

 “There’s no way you can predict all the changes that will happen in 12 months from now or three years from now,” said Victor Kislyi, executive chairman and CEO of Cypriot company Wargaming Public.
 “Your organisation has to be ready to react to any change.”

-In PwC’s 2014 CEO Survey, it was found that just 34% of CEOs felt that their HR function was equipped to cope with transformational change.
+’s 2014 CEO Survey, it was found that just 34% of CEOs felt that their HR function was equipped to cope with transformational change.

 “While many improvements have been made, there’s a risk that too many HR functions are overwhelmed by the scale of changes needed to address a highly competitive market, a shifting talent model where employees and contract workers sit side by side, and a workforce that expects the same level of individuality that they receive as consumers,” the report said.